 Take action: List out as many simple meals you possibly can in 10 minutes and keep the list on your fridge.

 I’m talking veggies, protein, and grains.
 You can always marinate your meat or make a nice vinaigrette for your salad, but try not to go overboard with ingredients, especially fancy, exotic ones.
-When you’re on a tight budget and you want to eat healthy, it’s important to use the least amount of ingredients possible.
+When you’re on a tight budget and you want to eat healthily, it’s important to use the least amount of ingredients possible.

 Simple definitely does not have to be boring.
 I’ve actually been pleasantly surprised at just how tasty many of our meals turn out when I keep them on the simple side.
 Adding just a bit of lemon zest or garlic can elevate almost any meal.